sb43/debrowser/README.md

 differential expression (Love et al. 2014).
 With multiple parameters such as padjust values, log fold changes, plot styles, and so on, altering plots created with your DE data can be a hassle as well as time consuming.
-The Differential Expression Browser uses DESeq2 coupled with shiny to produce real-time changes within your plot queries and allows for interactive browsing of your DESeq results.
+The Differential Expression Browser uses DESeq2, EdgeR, and Limma coupled with shiny to produce real-time changes within your plot queries and allows for interactive browsing of your DESeq results.
 In addition to DESeq analysis, DEBrowser also offers a variety of other plots and analysis tools to help visualize your data even further.

 # Differntial Expression Calculations